Information for International Students

 Please note that if you are entering the UK on a Standard Visitor Visa, you must purchase a Comprehensive Health Insurance policy before you travel.
 You are only entitled to basic primary health care from the NHS on this type of Visa.

 There are two options for student accommodation in Liverpool:

-- You can live in Halls of Residence on one of our campuses: you are welcome to apply for a room in Halls.
-We accommodate students at every level of study.
-To apply, complete the on-line application at hope.ac.uk/halls - you can apply before you have met all the conditions of your course.
+- you can live in Halls of Residence on one of our campuses - we accommodate students at every level of study.
+To apply, complete the on-line application HERE.
+You can apply before you have met all the conditions of your course.
 A deposit is payable when you accept your room offer – this is refunded after you leave (conditions apply)

 Please note that you should purchase travel insurance before you leave your home country – you are at risk if you do not have a travel insurance policy.

 You can travel to Liverpool via the following routes:

 - flight to Manchester International Airport followed by train or taxi to Liverpool (one hour)